filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus f3 certs command [command options] [arguments...]

 COMMANDS:
    get      Gets an F3 finality certificate to a given instance ID, or the latest certificate if no instance is specified. list     Lists a range of F3 finality certificates.

             By default the certificates are listed in newest to oldest order, i.e. descending instance IDs.
 The order may be reversed using the '--reverse' flag.

             A range may optionally be specified as the first argument to indicate inclusive range of 'from' and 'to' instances in following notation:
             '<from>..<to>'.
 Either <from> or <to> may be omitted, but not both.
             An omitted <from> value is always interpreted as 0, and an omitted
             <to> value indicates the latest instance.
 If both are specified, <from>
             must never exceed <to>.

             If no range is specified, the latest 10 certificates are listed, i.e. the range of '0..' with limit of 10.
 Otherwise, all certificates in the specified range are listed unless limit is explicitly specified.

             Examples:
               * All certificates from newest to oldest:
                   $ lotus f3 certs list 0..

               * Three newest certificates:
                   $ lotus f3 certs list --limit 3 0..

               * Three oldest certificates:
                   $ lotus f3 certs list --limit 3 --reverse 0..

               * Up to three certificates starting from instance 1413 to the oldest:
                   $ lotus f3 certs list --limit 3 ..1413

               * Up to 3 certificates starting from instance 1413 to the newest:
                   $ lotus f3 certs list --limit 3 --reverse 1413..

               * All certificates from instance 3 to 1413 in order of newest to oldest:
                   $ lotus f3 certs list 3..1413

    help, h  Shows a list of commands or help for one command

+OPTIONS:
+   --help, -h  show help
 ```

 #### lotus f3 certs get